EberlyODL/chem110/week-9.md

 # Week 7

 It's exam week!
-The exam covers week 4-6 (Chapters 5-9 in the ebook).
+The exam covers weeks 4-6 (Chapters 5-9 in the ebook).

 ## Action Items
 * [HW 6](https://genchem.science.psu.edu/homework-6-wc), is due Thursday (all content is on Exam 2)